ferm10n/vuex-electron/README.md

 ## IMPORTANT

 In renderer process to call actions you need to use `dispatch` or `mapActions`.
-Don't use `commit` because actions fired via `commit` will not be shared between processes.
+Using `commit` is possible, but synchronous using `ipcRenderer.sendSync`.
+This is to ensure state is synchronized with all processes.

 ### Options